will-sloan/sysc3010-techmemo/README.md

 } from '@apollo/client';
 ```

-Above imports all the modules that we will use in this tutoiral.
-What each one of these things does, will be explained once they are used in the project.
+The code above imports all the modules that we will use in this tutorial.
 Next, we need to create the ApolloClient object which we will use to interact with our GraphQL server.
-Below `@apollo/client` put:
+Below `@apollo/client` in `App.js` put:
 ``` javascript
 const client = new ApolloClient({
  uri: 'https://71z1g.sse.codesandbox.io/',